puffpuffmoney/puff_contracts/README.md

-# puff-smart-contracts-public
+# squared-smart-contracts-public
-A public repo of Puff's currently deployed contracts.
+A public repo of Squared's currently deployed contracts.